hitt

 or run it directly using npx:

-To send a request create a file ending in .http
+To send a request create a file ending in .http.

-The syntax of .http
+The syntax of .http files is pretty straightforward:

 The file can then be run using the following command: